ccbogel/QualCoder/README.md

 ```

-Assuming you downloaded the2.4 version.
+Assuming you downloaded the 2.5 version.
 You can now run with:

 ```
-python3 /applications/QualCoder-2.4/qualcoder/qualcoder.py
+python3 /applications/QualCoder-2.5/qualcoder/qualcoder.py
 ```

 You can install QualCoder anywhere you want, so the path above depends on where you extracted the archive.